MaxPra/GameTimeX/README.md

 - **Session Time Tracking** – Display the duration of the current session directly in the information panel while monitoring is active.
 - **Automatic Profile Switching** – If enabled, GameTimeX will automatically switch to the correct profile when a game is launched (requires the game’s installation folder to be specified).
-  - With the new update, you can also manage which **executables** should be monitored for automatic switching, and exclude irrelevant ones.
+  - Manage which **executables** should be monitored for automatic switching, and exclude irrelevant ones.
 - **Monitor Key** – Assign a hotkey to start and stop monitoring without leaving the game.
 Nearly all keyboard keys are supported.
 - **Backup & Restore** – Export or import your profiles at any time.
 The app restarts automatically after import/export.
 Optional auto-backup on every startup.
 - **OLED Care (Blackout Screen)** – Fully black out all screens while you’re AFK to protect OLED panels.
 Toggle with **CTRL + B**.